 Chewy, hearty black bean patties cooked to crispy perfection in a waffle maker.
 Fun to eat and perfect for meal prepping!
-Gluten-free, oil-free, and ready in under 30 minutes.
+Vegan, gluten-free, and ready in under 30 minutes.

 I’ve been struggling to find new ways to eat beans other than in stews and veggie burgers.
 I want to be more creative with my cooking but I feel pretty limited when it comes to beans.
 With tofu you can marinate, braise, fry, roast, bake, crumble, or just put it in stews.
 But there’s so many different flavorings and cooking techniques that it doesn’t get boring.
 Beans, however, can get boring if you’re always throwing them in chili or burrito bowls or curry.
 Not saying those things aren’t delicious, because they are when you add the right seasonings.
 But sometimes you just wanna change things up a bit, you know?
 Different spices, different cooking method, different texture…

 So I started with black beans (because I had been eating a lot of chickpeas recently) and thought, what can I make with black beans?
 First the usuals: chili, burrito bowl, veggie burgers.
 Okay, I already have a chili recipe on my site (which needs updated photos, I know, I’m getting to it) and there are tons of other vegan chili recipes on the internet.
 No, I wanna be more creative.
 Next.
 Burrito bowls.
 Hmm, I could come up with a tasty way to cook black beans for burrito bowls, but let’s be honest.
 If you’re eating a burrito bowl it’s usually because it’s quick (and tasty) to throw together.
 So no one really wants to spend time making their own beans, and even just cooking them with some onions and spices can take a little too long.
 So, next.